 I’m not a naturalist at all.
 If I sometimes go through the real, it’s because one has to go through something and to choose a path, to eventually talk about things that are much more hidden.
 It’s still the same today: what interests me is to represent what we are inside, rather than outside.'In a society that is so oppressed into being principled and right-minded, it interests me to go into the grey areas, a little outside morality.'Click To Tweet

-7R: There are compositions in Jeannette that are very painterly or which look like filmed theatre: the background remains the same, and the characters are all spread out in front of it, moving within a static frame.
+7R: There are compositions in Jeannette: The Childhood of Joan of Arc that are very painterly or which look like filmed theatre: the background remains the same, and the characters are all spread out in front of it, moving within a static frame.
 But within those compositions, you have actors who immediately give a sense of realism and naturalism.

 But there is also this desire, like when you’re cooking, to put different ingredients together and to create a fusion.
 I really believe in mixing things together.
 In juxtaposing a text by Peguy — who is quite a sophisticated author — with metal music, amateur singing, and little girls, I wanted to create a fusion between all these disparate ingredients, which would make Peguy’s text livelier.'I can address tragedy in a profound way, but I always counter-balance it with humour.
 I think it’s a form of irony.'Click To Tweet